hauchel/duco/doc/Duco.md

-This is an example conversation, names have been changed (e.g. John could be I2C Device 27)
+This is an example conversation to learn mermaid, only readable if md-reader supports it, names have been changed (e.g. John could be I2C Device 27)
 ```mermaid
 sequenceDiagram
 Server --> mydu: